VECTOR FESTIVAL 2025: 404_not_found

 AR Multi-Site Exhibition

-New media artworks for installation in the Trinity Square Video vitrine located at 401 Richmond.
+New media artworks for installation in street-facing windows.

 Screening